filamentphp/filament/packages/panels/docs/14-testing.md

 ## Overview

 All examples in this guide will be written using [Pest](https://pestphp.com).
-However, you can easily adapt this to a PHPUnit.
+To use Pest's Livewire plugin for testing, you can follow the installation instructions in the Pest documentation on plugins: [Livewire plugin for Pest](https://pestphp.com/docs/plugins#livewire).
+However, you can easily adapt this to PHPUnit.

 Since all pages in the app are Livewire components, we're just using Livewire testing helpers everywhere.
 If you've never tested Livewire components before, please read [this guide](https://livewire.laravel.com/docs/testing) from the Livewire docs.